 These dryer sheets eliminate static cling and keep your laundry soft and smelling wonderfully fresh!

-- Add five drops of your favorite essential oil and toss the cloth into the dryer.
+- Add five drops of your favorite essential oil (which you can get from here) and toss the cloth into the dryer.

 - After a few loads, add a few more drops of essential oil (lavender, grapefruit, and lemon are all great options).